^

 But how does this new information contrast with what was already known about HLA?

 "However, our study highlights a new function of the HLA molecule in skin cells.
-We found that a specific HLA genotype in keratinocytes can recognize certain drugs as foreign, causing an endoplasmic reticulum stress response."
+We found that a specific HLA genotype in keratinocytes can recognize certain drugs as foreign, triggering an endoplasmic reticulum stress response."

 Overall, future research in this area may minimize the occurrence of drug rashes and save people from potentially fatal adverse drug reactions.